EU agrees to reopen borders to 14 countries, extends travel ban for US tourists | DW | 30.06.2020

 The EU has kept a travel ban in place at its external borders since mid-March.
 The ban was extended to non-EU Schengen area member states, including Switzerland, Norway, Iceland and Liechtenstein.

-The list of banned and permitted countries would be updated every 14 days to take into account progress or lack thereof.
+The list of banned and permitted countries will be updated every 14 days to take into account progress or lack thereof, according to the Council.

 Read more: Vacation rentals in huge demand among 'safety-first' holidaymakers